 - Honorable Mention

 Let’s face it – consulting work is heavily quant-focused.
 You won’t succeed without having a firm grasp on numbers, markets, analytics, economies of scale and much, much more.
-If you’re an undergrad with a desire to break in to consulting, an economics degree will train your mind to tackle problems and make you an attractive prospect for internships and Masters’ programs.
+If you’re an undergrad with a desire to break in to consulting, an economics degree is one of the best consulting majors to train your mind to tackle problems and make you an attractive prospect for internships and Masters’ programs.
 More importantly, however, an economics major is a flag that you have an active and genuine interest in business – and the sheer number of Econ majors who end up in consulting make this major a winner.

 The problem with Econ majors?
 Econ majors get jacked up on nasty jargon like “economies of scale” and “opportunity cost”, phrases they often don’t really understand.
 Dropping these terms in interviews can be good, but only as a Master’s student, and only when appropriately practical.

 In addition, Economics degrees are highly theoretical – which often doesn’t equate to the very specific, actionable and data-driven consulting culture.
 In addition, everyone and their grandma (and frat brother) has an Econ degree, so it can be hard to differentiate yourself.
 You’ll need a sexy minor, some unique leadership experience or a great summer internship to stand out.

 A fun fact – Jenny Rae was an economics major at UVA, but famously decided to shave her head and travel the world after graduation (yeah, her parents were really proud).
 Her biggest hangup in case interviews was “de-jargonizing” her language and really understanding the fundamentals of business – which an Econ degree had not taught her.

 Engineering (Mechanical Engineering is the most operationally focused)